 As already mentioned, SS is caused by errors in the innate immune system, and at present, there is no evidence to show that it is directly caused by stress.
 Some people do find that their SS gets worse when they are stressed, but this might happen for a number of different reasons, including their steroid medication being reduced or stopped.
-However, in others, their condition flares-up when they are not feeling stressed at all.
-Also, it is ridiculous to expect those with SS to avoid stress completely.
+However, in others, their condition flares-up when they are not feeling stressed at all, and it is ridiculous to expect those with SS to avoid stress completely.
 Living with SS can be very stressful in itself, and for all of us, stress is part of everyday life.

 6. ‘Don’t give in’, ‘Stop complaining’ or ‘Why do you have to be so negative?’